biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 </div>

-This is not very interesting! but it's notable that it is *something*. `ggplot()` has created a base coordinate system that we can add visual layers to.
+This is not very interesting! but it's notable that it is *something*. `ggplot()` has created a base coordinate system (a base layer) that we can add visual layers to.
 The *add a layer* operator is "**+**", which is the ggplot equivalent of the pipe symbol, and **it must occur at the end of the line**.

-The next argument specifies the **kind** plot we want: scatterplot, bar chart, fitted line, boxplot, etc. ggplot refers to these as **geoms**: the geometrical object that a plot uses to represent data.
-You can see an overview of all these in the [cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).
-The geom for a scatterplot is the point geom `geom_point()`.
+The next argument specifies the kind plot we want: scatterplot, bar chart, fitted line, boxplot, pie chart, etc. **ggplot2** refers to these as **geoms**: the geometrical object that a plot uses to represent data.
+You can see an overview of many of these geoms in the [cheat sheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).
+The geom for a scatterplot is `geom_point()`.

-But we also require a `mapping` argument, which relates the *variables* in the dataset we want to focus on to their *visual representation* in the plot.
-Finally we need to specify an "aesthetic" for the geometric objects in the plot, which will control things like shape, color, transparency, etc. Perhaps surprisingly, for a ggplot scatterplot, the x and y coordinates are aesthetics, since this controls not the shape or color, but the position of the points in the grid.
+But we also require a `mapping` argument, which maps the *variables* in the dataset we want to focus on to their *visual representation* in the plot.

+And finally we need to specify an **aesthetic** for the geometric objects in the plot, which will control things like shape, color, transparency, etc. Perhaps surprisingly, for a scatterplot, the x and y coordinates are aesthetics, since these control, not the shape or color, but the relative position of the points in the coordinate system.

 Here is our complete plot:

 <div class="highlight">